 Julia has extensive governance, financial, accounting and auditing expertise.
 Her executive career at PWC included significant experience in sustainability and risk management.
-Julia has a very strong governance pedigree and is currently a Director of a number of large New Zealand companies including Auckland International Airport, Port of Tauranga, a2 Milk, Watercare Services and AWF Madison.
+Julia has a very strong governance pedigree and is currently a Director of a number of large New Zealand companies including Auckland International Airport, Port of Tauranga and a2 Milk.
+Julia was previously a director of Watercare Services and AWF Madison.

 In addition to significant commercial and financial experience in both the private and public sectors, Julia’s skills also span infrastructure, logistics, utilities and sustainable business practices.

 Anake Goodall joined the Meridian Board in May 2011 and serves on the Safety and Sustainability Committee.
 Anake has diverse management and governance experience, including being a union delegate in the meat industry and a founding director of the Makarewa Credit Union, holding various executive roles in community-based organisations, and being an adviser to the Government and iwi.
 In past executive roles he served as Chief Executive Officer of Te Rūnanga o Ngāi Tahu, and was before that responsible for managing all aspects of Ngāi Tahu’s Treaty settlement process.

 Anake is a past Chair of the Ākina Foundation, and Chairs the Hillary Institute of International Leadership, and Seed The Change | He Kākano Hāpai.
 He is also a Trustee of The Gift Trust and is an Adjunct Professor at the University of Canterbury.
 Anake is a New Zealand Harkness Fellow.